 Mail-in coupons to the manufacturer are allowed; however, no payment or discounts are allowed in the store when these coupons are used.
-In-house coupons can be used and redeemed within the store.
+Coupons created and distributed by the licensee can be used and redeemed within the retial liquor store.

 What day do you close for a holiday,

 Does a retailer need permission

 How big does a vestibule need to

 be between party shop and liquor store?

 The statute does not make mention of a vestibule.
 If you have one, must send diagram in to the Director for approval.

 Can a retailer sell ice out of